top of page

 11 miles

-The 11-mile stretch of the trail between Campbellsburg and Salem parallels US 60 before following a more rural path through agricultural land.
-It runs nearby the Twin Creek Valley Nature Conservancy and just east of Campbellsburg before heading into the southwest side of Salem.
-At that point, the trail corridor is depressed in a valley or “gultch” and is grade-separated from both US 60 and US 56.
-The trail corridor circles around the southern side of Salem, with several at-grade crossings, including on a Main Street in downtown.
+The 11-mile stretch of the trail between Campbellsburg and Salem parallels Indiana 60 before following a more rural path through agricultural land.
+It runs near the Twin Creek Valley Nature Conservancy and just east of Campbellsburg before heading into the southwest side of Salem.
+At that point, the trail corridor is depressed in a valley or “gulch” and is grade-separated from both Indiana 60 and Indiana 56.
+The trail corridor circles around the southern side of Salem, with several at-grade crossings, including on a Main Street downtown.
 Heading east from downtown, the trail runs on the northern boundary of the Washington County Fairgrounds before crossing the West Fork Blue River and going under the Salem Bypass.

 Borden_Starlight Distillery.png